rheaa-arch/project-sandbox/README.md

 # project-sandbox

-A collection of SQL practice problems and projects — from learning basics to real-world datasets.
+A collection of technical exercises focused on building practical data analysis skills across multiple tools and methods.